Chislehurst Caves: Music venue

-In the 1950s and 60s, the caves were used as a skiffle and rock music venue.
+In the 1950s and 1960s, the caves were used as a skiffle and rock music venue.

-From the mid 1950s to until the early 1960s, Lonnie Donegan played there along with other early British rockers such as Adam Faith, Marty Wilde and The Rolling Stones.
+From the mid 1950s to until the early 1960s, Lonnie Donegan played there along with other early British rockers such as Adam Faith, and Marty Wilde.
 Even American rockers such as Gene Vincent and Eddie Cochran played here during the early 1960s.

-David Bowie was known to have performed there four times: June 1962, 17 November 1962, 1964 & 4 March 1966.
+David Bowie was known to have performed there four times: June 1962, 17 November 1962, in 1964 and 4 March 1966.

 Pink Floyd played there on 8 December 1967.

-Jimi Hendrix played there twice: 16 December 1966 & 27 January 1967.
+Jimi Hendrix played there twice: 16 December 1966 and 27 January 1967.

 The Yardbirds played there on 1 July 1966.

-Eric Burdon & The Animals performed there on 6 October 1967.
+Eric Burdon and The Animals performed there on 6 October 1967.

 The Herd played there on 7 February 1968.

-Other artists that have played there were the Shadows, Tommy Steele, Johnny Kidd and the Pirates, Status Quo, Pretty Things & the Troggs.

-Jazz (acts included Acker Bilk, Humphrey Lyttelton and Kenny Ball).
+Other artists that have played there were the Shadows, Tommy Steele, Johnny Kidd and the Pirates, Status Quo, Pretty Things.
+The Troggs and jazz acts including Acker Bilk, Humphrey Lyttelton and Kenny Ball.

-On 31 October 1974, a lavish media party was held in the caves by the band Led Zeppelin to celebrate the launch of new UK record company Swan Song Records.

 Radio Caroline broadcast performances on a Saturday night with DJs such as Dave Lee Travis, Johnnie Walker, Tony Blackburn and Simon Dee, who would bring down music acts such as Muddy Waters.

-One of the last concerts in the Caves was on 9 January 1981 when four Bromley bands (11.53.
-Five O, Hepatitis Risk & Real Colmans) played there.

-The music aspect of the caves completely stopped in 2000 with The Rock & Roll gypsies being the last band to perform in January 2001.